 \subsection{Human 3D position estimation}

-The estimated human's 3D position, denoted as ${^H}\mathbf{p} = [{^H}p_x, {^H}p_y, {^H}p_z]\tran \in \mathbb{R}^3$, is derived from detections and available onboard sensors, and subsequently refined through a Kalman filter.
-We employ a constant velocity model within the Kalman filter, formulated as
+The estimated human's 3D position, denoted as ${^H}\mathbf{p} = [{^H}p_x, {^H}p_y, {^H}p_z]\tran \in \mathbb{R}^3$, is derived from detections and available onboard sensors and is subsequently refined using a Kalman filter.
+We employ a constant velocity model within the Kalman filter, formulated as: